-The well appointed people’s lives interwine with the modern air given by the hotels places right on the shore, more or less elegant or more modern.
+The well appointed people’s lives interline with the modernity given by the hotels placed right on the shore, more or less elegant or modern.

 A typical day for a man who lives from fishing in the Danube Delta, starts early in the morning.
-At 5 o’clock in the morning it is already late.
-The fish is gathering from the lake starting 03.30 am, it takes a few hours to burnish it, then follows the placing in crates and the transport to the fishing rooms, awaiting its customers.
+At 5 o’clock am it is already late.
+The fish is gathered from the lake starting 03.30 am, then people place it in crates and transport it to the fishing rooms, awaiting their customers.

-For a fisherman who lives only from fishing, the wild beauty of the Danube Delta is different and that is because often the fog, the cold, the wind, the icy or the hail should not mean obstacles in picking fish, but a permanent struggle with nature, for survival.
+For a fisherman who lives only from fishing, the wild beauty of the Danube Delta is different and that is because of fog, cold, wind, icy or the hail, but that should not mean obstacles in picking the fish, but a permanent struggle with nature, for survival.

-When you change the virgin landscape of sunrise on the water with the sightseeing and you travel the road by car, you leave actually looking for historical artifacts.
-At almost 70 kilometers away from Murighiol, I was on the trail of ancient Genoese.
+When you change the virgin landscape of sunrise on the water with the sightseeing and you travel the road by car, you travel actually looking for historical artifacts.
+At almost 70 kilometres away from Murighiol, I was on the trail of ancient Genovese.

-Located near the Enisala village, on a hill that dominates the landscape, at important crossroads between water and land, built on the highest promontory situated between lakes Babadag and Razim, the ancient ruins of Enisala Fortress gave me a dreamscape, bordered by forest and water.
+Located near Enisala village, on a hill that dominates the landscape, at important crossroads between water and land, built on the highest promontory located between lakes Babadag and Razim, the ancient ruins of Enisala Fortress gave me a dream scape, bordered by forest and water.

-In the same day, I went on to Jurilovca, where at 6 km away from the village, on the banks of high and steep lake, the landscape was the one that drew my attention.
-The partially uncovered and restored of the Greco-Roman fortress Argamum, but also the wild beach confuses you for the moment and you do not know if in fact … you’re at the Danube or at the Black Sea.
+In the same day, I went on to Jurilovca, where at 6 kilometers away from the village, on the banks of high and steep lake, the landscape was the one that drew my attention.
+The partially uncovered and restored Greco-Roman fortress Argamum, but also the wild beach confuses you for the moment and you do not know if in fact … you’re to the Danube or to the Black Sea.

-You reach to Doloşman Cape, a limestone cliff stretched over a distance of 3 kilometers, the only rocky cliff coastal area in Romania.
-The time is transforming here into an eternity and you realize that the fireball leaves slowly over the households in the village.
+You reach Doloşman Cape, a limestone cliff stretched over a distance of 3 kilometers, the only rocky cliff coastal area in Romania.
+The time is changing here into eternity and you realize that a fireball comes down slowly over the households in the village.

 You discover the passion for fishing of the Danube Delta “people”, a passion that crosses tens of kilometers, from the other end of Romania, for a catch and release fishing competition.
 Amateurs, enthusiast or professional fishmen compete in catching the fish.

-Located at approximately 70 kilometers away from Tulcea, the town St. George has the name of an old Danube arm, and accommodates about 1000 inhabitants.
-The streets and the houses preserve the noble and ancient traditions, but contrasts with the new upgrades of the village, which turns slowly but surely this quiet town in a touristic resort.
-The camping, the little marina with pleasure boats and the pensions, transform St. George town, and the villagers do not know yet what to choose – the new opportunities that will come along with the modernization of the town or the authenticity of the Danube Delta that still resists in St. George?!
+Located at approximately 70 kilometers away from Tulcea, Saint George town has the name of an old Danube arm, and accommodates about 1000 inhabitants.
+The streets and the houses preserve the noble and ancient traditions, but contrasts with the new upgrades of the village, that turn slowly but surely this quiet town in a touristic resort.
+The camping, the little marina with pleasure boats and the pensions, transform Saint George town.
+People do not know yet what to choose – the new opportunities that will come along with the modernization of the town or the authenticity of the Danube Delta that still resists in Saint George.

-The wild landscapes of the village, the fine sand beach on the coast of the Black Sea and the wild horses, take you for a few minutes in another world.
-That world where the time seems lost… The blue of the sky intertwines with the sound of birds and the sunset passes through the few waves left behind by the motorboats and by the few tourists passioned about canoeing.
+The wild landscapes of the village, the fine sand on the beach from the coast of the Black Sea and the wild horses, take you for a few minutes in another world.
+That world where the time seems lost.
+The blue sky is combined with the sound of birds and the sunset passes through the few waves left behind by the motorboats and by the few tourists passioned about canoeing.

-In Sacalin Island at the mouth river of the Danube into the sea, the sunset creates a special show, that you deserve to immortalize and to cherish, because you will stay with memories of a world that does not have beginning or end.
+On Sacalin Island at the mouth river of the Danube into the sea, the sunset creates a special evening show, that you deserve to immortalize and to cherish, because you will stay with memories of a world that does not have a beginning or an end.